ABOUT THE NARLA LAB

 Linda Howell, Administrative Specialist, joined the Division of Genetic Medicine in May 2018.
 Linda began her career at Michigan Medicine in May of 2001 as an Administrative Assistant Senior in the Division of Hematology/Oncology.
 When Dr. Narla joined the University of Michigan as the Chief of Genetic Medicine in May 2018, Linda became a valuable part of his team.
 Linda coordinates activity of the division and academically supports Dr. Narla.

-Caitlin O’Connor, Ph.D., Postdoctoral Fellow
+Dr. Caitlin O’Connor, Ph.D., Research Fellow

 Dr. Jiang Hu, Ph.D., Lab Technician

 Jiang Hu, Ph.D., is a Lab Technician in Dr. Goutham Narla’s laboratory.
 Jiang earned his doctoral degree from the Chinese Academy of Sciences, with a multi-disciplinary training both in Biomedical Science and Biomedical Engineering.
 Jiang finished his postdoctoral training at the Department of Biologic and Materials Sciences, University of Michigan Dental School.
 Jiang has extensive research experience in Regenerative Medicine and Cell Therapy.

 Tahra is a Research Lab Specialist Intermediate in the Narla lab.
 She received her BS in Zoology from Michigan State University and her MS in Molecular Cellular and Development Biology from the University of Michigan.
 She began her career at the University of Michigan with the Unit for Laboratory Animal Medicine (ULAM), after which she was recruited to serve as the Assistant Program Manager of Dr. Max Wicha’s cancer stem cell research laboratory at the University of Michigan.